-The current guidance states that contacts are strongly advised to take a LFT test every day for 7 days and continue to attend their school as normal, unless they have a positive test result.
+The current guidance states that contacts are strongly advised to take a LFT test every day for 7 days, they do not need to isolate unless they have a positive test result.

-You must book a PCR if your child has symptoms - please remain vigilant around symptoms and self isolate until the results are returned.
+You must book a PCR if your child has symptoms - please remain vigilant around symptoms and self-isolate until the results are returned.